Welcome to today's edition of the Rush 24-7 podcast.

 The next point is some hosts may challenge your views.

-Stay calm and firm, sharing a personal story about how health care reform affects you.
+Stay calm and firm, sharing a personal story about how healthcare reform affects you.

-Oh, you mean grab sound bite number nine out there, Ed.
+Oh, you mean grab soundbite number nine out there, Ed.

-Uh Audio Soundbite number nine.
+Audio soundbite number nine.

-We put together a montage of Democrat sob stories from the health care summit yesterday.
+We put together a montage of Democrat sob stories from the healthcare summit yesterday.

-So you you spammers, you seminar callers, um uh sharing a personal story about how health care reform, like like if you happen to be using the dentures of a dead woman, like Louise Slaughter uh mentioned yesterday, uh sharing a personal story about how health reform affects you and your family.
+So you spammers, you seminar callers, sharing a personal story about how healthcare reform, like if you happen to be using dentures of a dead woman, like Louise Slaughter mentioned yesterday, sharing a personal story about how health reform affects you and your family, great way to show the importance and urgency.

 So if you're confused about this instruction, here are the professionals at this.